Call centers have been around since the 1960s, and the butt of many jokes ever since.

 An outbound call center makes outgoing calls to potential leads or new customers.
 In that regard, sales teams are the best use case for outbound call centers.
 However, sometimes companies use outbound phone calls to host marketing surveys or collect product feedback.

 The type of service your business needs will determine the best structure for your call center.
 For instance, inbound call centers will likely need more agents to help serve your existing customer base — anticipate higher call volume for a service-focused call center.
-An outbound unit can start small and scale with the company.
+Outbound call centers are great for sales teams as they make outgoing calls to potential leads or new customers.
+However, sometimes companies use outbound phone calls to host marketing surveys or collect product feedback..

 Providing support, as compared to making sales, may also involve centralizing customer interactions across multiple channels.
 Today’s consumers expect that companies have a complete picture of all their brand interactions when they call for help.
 Technology like a CRM platform can help capture details from customer conversations across social media, email, phone, and more.
 And, accordingly, your agents need training or experience to use these tools.